 374. Protest and Rebellion in Latin America.
 (3h) Study of the history of protest movements and rebellions in Latin America from primitive and agrarian revolts to mass working class and socialist organizations.
 (CD)

-375. Historical Black Biography.
-(3h) Explores both the lived experience and the historical reality of African Americans.
+375. Black Lives.
+(3h).
+This course explores both the lived experience and the historical reality of African Americans.
 Black lives are profoundly shaped by their group experience, influenced in no small part by the role of racism.
 The biographical approach individuates historical figures struggling to fashion identity.
 Topics include character development, intimacy, gender roles, public and private personas, self-deceptions or defenses, and personal perceptions and biases.
 The craft of writing biography is taught throughout the semester.
 (CD)

 381. Religious Utopias and the American Experience.
 (3h) Religious groups of many different origins have found in North America an open space for creating settlements that would embody their ideals.
 This course surveys a range of such 18th- and 19th-century communities, including Moravians, Rappites, Shakers, and the Oneida and Amana colonies.
 Also listed as REL 346